mywdka/physical_interfaces/README.md

 const char* deviceServiceCharacteristicUuid = "f938f115-3221-43f3-a577-673541325a69";
 ```

 In order to connect to the receiver using Bluetooth, you need to create you own unique identifier (or UUID).
 This is a long string of random characters.
 Its the easiest to generate two UUIDs using [this website](https://www.uuidgenerator.net/).
 Make sure to swap `"75f8c43b-fd35-4cd0-9790-3d38a2bd2a8a"` and `"f938f115-3221-43f3-a577-673541325a69"` with your own, newly generated UUIDs.
-Don't forget to add double qoutes `" "` around the UUID.
+Don't forget to add double quotes `" "` around the UUID.

 ### **Receiver**

-This is the template file that will receive the detected gestures from the `Sender` Arduino.
-The Arduino that will be running this code is generally attatched to your computer as it sends over the detected gestured through the Serial port to Processing.
+The [`receiver.ino`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/receiver/receiver.ino) in the [`arduino_template/receiver`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/receiver) folder is the template file that will receive the detected gestures from the `Sender` Arduino.
+The Arduino that will be running this code is generally attached to your computer as it sends over the detected gestured through the Serial port to Processing.

 There are some lines you need to change in order to make it work with your own model.
 The rest is up to you!
-The lines you **need** to change are `line 7 & 8`, `lines 14-20` and the `switch` statement at `line 69`.
+The lines you **need** to change are [`line 7 & 8`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/receiver/receiver.ino#L7&L8), [`lines 14-20`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/receiver/receiver.ino#L14-L20) and the `switch` statement at [`lines 77-115`](https://github.com/mywdka/physical_interfaces/blob/main/arduino_template/receiver/receiver.ino#L77-L114).

 **Line 7 & 8**